Helpful Tips to Ensure that your Celiac Child has a Full and Safe Learning Experience at School

 2. If your child attends a public or a school that receives government funding, they are eligable to have a 504 Education Plan that is tailored to a child with celiac disease.
 Find detailed steps to a 504 Plan in the ROCK School Packet on the National Celiac Assocition website.

 3. Inquire to see if your child’s school has a wellness policy.
-Public and government funded schools are required to have a wellness policy in place that has instructions for classroom parties and food incentives.
-(BONUS TIP): Join the school’s wellness committee to help make a greater impact on policies.
+Public and government funded schools are required to have a wellness policy in place.
+The policy includes instructions for classroom parties and food incentives.
+(BONUS TIP): Join the school’s wellness committee to make a greater impact on policies.

 4. Prepare packed lunches that you know your child will eat.
-Knowing your child’s likes and dislikes when it comes to packing school lunches can mean the difference of accepting food from other children that may contaminate them and not. *There are typically other allergies such as peanuts and shellfish, so some lunch suggestions might be: ham soldiers (ham cut into 1/4 inch strips), rolled lunch meats like turkey, chicken or ham, sandwiches on gluten-free bread, cut cheese with gluten-free crackers and cucumber.
-There is a wide variety of gluten-free bars, cookies, muffins, gluten-free pretzels and fruit snacks, apple sauce and of course, what lunch isn’t complete without and apple.
-(For snack brand ideas visit our main gf-finder.com page and search snacks.)
+Know your child’s likes and dislikes when it comes to packing school lunches to avoid accepting food from other children that contaminates them. *There are typically other allergies such as peanuts and shellfish, so some lunch suggestions might be: ham soldiers (ham cut into 1/4 inch strips), rolled lunch meats like turkey, chicken or ham, sandwiches on gluten-free bread, cut cheese with gluten-free crackers and cucumber.
+There is a wide variety of gluten-free bars, cookies, muffins, gluten-free pretzels and fruit snacks.
+For snack brand ideas visit our main gf-finder.com page and search snacks.

 5. Teach your child about sharing, and not sharing, their lunches or snacks at school, events and celebrations.
-Doing this at home will give your child the empowerment to be in control of their health and help to create the foundation for good self-esteem when it comes to what they can and cannot eat in social settings.
+Doing this at home gives your child the empowerment to be in control of their health.
+It creates the foundation for good self-esteem when it comes to what they can and cannot eat in social settings.

 Learn more back-to-school tips and about ROCK Kids on the National Celiac Association website.